 12 months full-time; 24 months part-time

 UK students can choose study via Open Access - taking a couple of classes per year, adding up eventually to a Postgraduate Certificate, Postgraduate Diploma or MSc (up to the max of 5 years).
 More information from Ms Pippa Tawse.
-Additionally, UK/EU students who do not meet the normal MSc entry requirements for this programme, are welcome to apply via the Open Access route instead.
+Additionally, UK/EU students who do not meet the normal MSc entry requirements for this programme, are welcome to apply for Open Access modules instead.

 The MSc involves a curriculum of five core modules (totalling 50 credits) and a wide range of optional modules (minimum of 70 credits).
 Each module is taught two to three hours per week over 8 to 12 weeks.
 In addition, MSc students undertake a dissertation (60 credits).
 Progress to the MSc is dependent on performance in the instructional modules.